-Video or audio conference is a great collaboration tool to use with anyone, no matter their location.
+Video or audio conferencing is a great collaboration tool to use with anyone, no matter their location.
 Conceptboard supports WebRTC video and audio conferencing in most modern browsers.

 Please note: If you are using a Conceptboard Dedicated System or Conceptboard On-Premises solution the Video/Audio and Screen-sharing options might be disabled.

 Any Owner or Editor (depending on the management settings) can start a conference call - except if they are students.
 Here is how to turn on video or audio chat: Please make sure your browser allows video and audio (see above).
 Click on the phone icon in the upper right corner of the board.
 If someone has already started their video/audio chat, you may click on one of the conferencing buttons under their video/audio stream.

 After starting the conference call, you can additionally turn on your video camera or share your screen with your board participants.